Curved Representation Space of Vision Transformers: Introduction

-Fig.~\ref{fig:grid_plot} visualizes the representation spaces of CNNs and Transformers comparatively (see Appendix~\ref{appsec:representation_space_visualization} for implementation details).
-An image data from ImageNet \cite{russakovsky15imagenet}, marked with the black dot in Fig.~\ref{fig:grid_plot}a, is gradually modified by a fixed amount along two mutually orthogonal directions.
-The corresponding outputs of ResNet50 and Swin-T are obtained, which are shown after two-dimensional projection in Figs.~\ref{fig:grid_plot}b and \ref{fig:grid_plot}c, respectively.
-While the gradual changes of the input produce almost linear changes in the output of ResNet50, the output trajectory of Swin-T is curved around the original output (and then becomes linear when the change of the output is large).
+Fig.~\ref{fig:visualize} visualizes the representation spaces of CNNs and Transformers comparatively (see Appendix for implementation details).
+An image data from ImageNet~\cite{russakovsky15imagenet}, marked with the black dot in Fig.~\ref{fig:visualize}a, is gradually modified by a fixed amount along two mutually orthogonal directions.
+The corresponding outputs of ResNet50~\cite{he2016resnet} and Swin-T~\cite{liu2021swin} are obtained, which are shown after two-dimensional projection in Figs.~\ref{fig:visualize}b and \ref{fig:visualize}c, respectively.
+While the gradual changes of the input produce almost linear changes in the output of ResNet50, the output trajectory of Swin-T is nonlinear around the original output (and then becomes linear when the change of the output is large), i.e., the representation space is locally \textit{curved}.
+We empirically show that this curved representation space results in the aforementioned contradiction.